7mada123/disposable_cached_images/README.md

 ## Features

-Download and display images from the Internet and keep them in the cache directory.
+Display images from assets and/or the Internet.

-Display images assets.
+Caching images in the cache directory.

 Cancel the download if the image widget has been disposed to reduce bandwidth usage.